Last-Order/YouTube-Live-Poll/README.EN.md

 # YouTube-Live-Poll

-Create polls, collecting comments to count result, providing UI designed for displaying in the OBS Studio.
+Create polls, collecting comments to count results, providing UI designed for displaying in the OBS Studio.

 ## Brief Instruction

 1. Apply for a YouTube API Key
 2. Start the program and set the API Key.
 3. Add option labels.
-4. Add a browser source in OBS following the instrction in the program.
+4. Add a browser source in OBS following the instruction in the program.
 5. Start polling.

 ## Supported Sites